Smile (Doctor Who): Continuity

 The Doctor mentions that there are many Scotlands in space, all striving for independence.
 This was previously mentioned in "The Beast Below" (2010).

 The Doctor warns Bill not to look at his browser history, the same order he gave to Osgood in "The Zygon Inversion" (2015).

 Outside references

-The colony ship is named Erewhon, based on the work Erewhon: or, Over the Range by Samuel Butler; the story is of a man that finds a seemingly idealistic society but then turns away when he discovers there are harsh penalties for even slight offenses.
+The colony ship is named Erehwon, based on the work Erewhon: or, Over the Range by Samuel Butler; the story is of a man that finds a seemingly idealistic society but then turns away when he discovers there are harsh penalties for even slight offences.
 References are made to two songs, "Ashes to Ashes" by David Bowie and "Any Old Iron", made famous by Harry Champion.

 Production

 The read-through for this episode and the previous episode, "The Pilot", took place on 14 June 2016.
 Filming for these episodes began on 20 June 2016 and concluded on 28 July 2016.

 The Vardy are named after Andrew Vardy, a professor of swarm robotics at Memorial University of Newfoundland.
 Vardy once worked on a short story with Cottrell-Boyce based on his robotics research.

 Location filming took place at the City of Arts and Sciences in Valencia, Spain.